iq-motion-control/iq-module-communication-doc/docs/modules/vertiq_81xx_family.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. figure:: ../_static/module_pictures/81xx/gen1/81_can_cnxn.png
         :width: 400
-        :alt: Vertiq 81-XX Gen 1 CAN Connections
+        :alt: Vertiq 81-XX G1 CAN Connections

-        Vertiq 81-XX Gen 1 CAN Connections
+        Vertiq 81-XX G1 CAN Connections

-81-XX Gen 1 modules use the DroneCAN Micro Connector based on a JST-GH 4-Pin connector with the male end embedded into the module.
+81-XX G1 modules use the DroneCAN Micro Connector based on a JST-GH 4-Pin connector with the male end embedded into the module.
 The modules do not support the 5V bus connection,
 but do connect the ground connection to common ground.
 More information about DroneCAN connections can be found `here <https://dronecan.github.io/Specification/8._Hardware_design_recommendations/>`_.

 To connect with the module's DroneCAN node, simply make a cable with a JST-GH 4-Pin connector with the correct wiring, and plug it in.

 .. figure:: ../_static/module_pictures/81xx/gen1/81xx_with_can_cable.png
         :width: 400
-        :alt: Vertiq 81-XX Gen 1 with CAN Cable
+        :alt: Vertiq 81-XX G1 with CAN Cable

-        Vertiq 81-XX Gen 1 with CAN Cable
+        Vertiq 81-XX G1 with CAN Cable

 .. figure:: ../_static/module_pictures/81xx/gen1/81xx_with_can_connected.png
         :width: 400
-        :alt: Vertiq 81-XX Gen 1 with CAN Cable Connected
+        :alt: Vertiq 81-XX G1 with CAN Cable Connected

-        Vertiq 81-XX Gen 1 with CAN Cable Connected
+        Vertiq 81-XX G1 with CAN Cable Connected

 Next Steps
 ********************************************